CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 The second step is to create and verify a rule that accepts a set of events.
 You create rules for system events using the NetQ CLI.

-To create and verify the specification of a rule, run:
+To create and verify a rule, run:

 ```
 netq add notification rule <text-rule-name> key <text-rule-key> value <text-rule-value>